-Andrew Grant Diamond Center opened for business January 15, 1960 in Westfield, Massachusetts.
+We began as Andrew Grant Diamond Center, opening for business January 15, 1960 in Westfield, Massachusetts.
 Prior to opening his own store, Andrew Grant was a watch maker for M.J.
 Kittredge Jewelers in Westfield from 1947 through 1959.
 The site where Andrew Grant opened his store, 144 Elm Street, was the former site of Sherman Jewelers.

 The store was started with a modest budget and a lot of ambition.
 At that time, jewelry boxes, cuckoo clocks, sterling on crystal, and flatware were all staple items along with the jewelry.
 Backed by watch repair, ethics, and ambition, the business steadily grew and expanded.
 Audrey Grant, Andrew’s wife, started working in the store shortly after opening and helped to continue to grow the business.

 The Growth Years

 The 1970’s and 1980’s held a lot of changes for Andrew Grant Diamond Center.
 Jewelry was becoming a larger portion of the business and became the real focus of what the Grants wanted to do.
 Robert Grant – their son – joined the business in 1973 doing jewelry repair, diamond setting, and most of the bench and repair work for the store.
 In 1976 he received his Graduate Gemologist degree from the Gemological Institute of America, and a Certified Gemologist title from the American Gem Society in 1977.
 In 1983 he was among the 1st 78 jewelers in the country to receive the Certified Gemologist Appraiser title – the American Gem Society’s most elite title.
 The store was now well on its way to upgrading, and in 1979, Andrew Grant Diamond Center had its 1st major clearance sale where it sold off almost all of its giftware in order to concentrate on fine jewelry sales.